National League for Billiards Sports of the Philippines

-The Billiard Sports Confederation of the Philippines (BSCP), previously known as the Billiards and Snookers Congress of the Philippines, is the national governing body for cue sports in the Philippines.
+The National League for Billiards Sports of the Philippines (NLBSPh) is the national governing body for cue sports in the Philippines.

 History

+As the BSCP

 The Billiards and Snookers Congress of the Philippines (BSCP) was established in 1987 following the inclusion of billiards for the 1987 SEA Games in Jakarta.
 Arturo Ilagan was elected as the BSCP's first president.
+The organization was recognized by the Philippine Olympic Committee (POC).